James Outman Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff paces the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.

-- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.27).
+- The Marlins have the 16th-ranked team ERA among all league pitching staffs (4.26).

-- Marlins pitchers combine to allow 143 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Marlins pitchers combine to allow 146 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The righty's most recent time out was on Saturday against the New York Yankees, when he went nine innings, surrendering one earned run while allowing five hits.
+- His last time out was on Sunday against the New York Yankees, when the right-hander tossed four innings, surrendering four earned runs while allowing four hits.

+- The 20-year-old has a 3.19 ERA and 10.6 strikeouts per nine innings across 13 games this season, while allowing a batting average of .216 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.